Sex Therapy

 Please note:

-Couples sex therapy is not recommended in situations where there is ongoing domestic abuse, one partner feels afraid of the other partner, and fearful of emotional, physical, or sexual harm.
+Couples sex therapy is not recommended in situations where there is ongoing domestic abuse; where one partner feels afraid of and controlled by the other partner, and experiencing emotional, physical, or sexual harm.
 It is also unsuitable when there is active addiction that is not being acknowledged or treated, or when one partner is engaged in an ongoing affair.

 If you need support for domestic violence please call DV Connect on 1800 811 811